The basics of employer payroll deductions

 You may also be required to make other payroll deductions, such as contributions to a private pension plan or union dues.
 However, those deductions, which are based on previously negotiated contracts and work conditions, are not remitted to the government.

-Payroll deduction amounts depend on the province of employment
+Payroll deduction amounts depend on the province or territory of employment

-While federal income tax is the same across Canada, provincial tax rates vary.
+While federal income tax is the same across Canada, provincial and territorial tax rates vary.